Our 2014 National Curriculum statement for P.E.

 In Nursery and Reception classes, pupils spend time learning basic skills involved with travelling and using equipment, and improving hand-eye co-ordination.

 Within Key Stages 1 & 2, pupils move around a series of activities, changing each half term.
-These include games (netball, basketball, hockey, tag rugby and football), gymnastics activities, dance, racquet games (tennis, badminton and table tennis), athletics and bat and ball games (cricket and rounders).
+These include games (netball, hockey, tag rugby and football), gymnastics activities, dance, racquet games (tennis, badminton and table tennis), athletics and bat and ball games (cricket and rounders).

 PE kits should be in school every day.
 PE uniform must be in a plastic or drawstring bag (sold in school) – not large holdalls.
 Pupils are required to wear the school PE kit (yellow t-shirt and black shorts).

 Children in Year 4 and Year 3 take part in swimming sessions.
 On swimming days, pupils need to come to school equipped with a swimming costume, towel and goggles.
 Swimming takes place during the Summer term at Downham Leisure Centre.